korewireless/Microvisor-Demo-IoT-Device/README.md

 ./deploy.sh --help
 ```

+## UART Logging

+You may log your application over UART on pin PD5 — pin 41 in bank CN11 on the Microvisor Nucleo Development Board.
+To use this mode, which is intended as an alternative to application logging, typically when a device is disconnected, connect a 3V3 FTDI USB-to-Serial adapter cable’s RX pin to PD5, and a GND pin to any Nucleo GND pin.
+Whether you do this or not, the application will continue to log via the Internet.

 ## Remote Debugging

 This release supports remote debugging, and builds are enabled for remote debugging automatically.
 Change the value of the line